Smiths Group-Morpho Detection

-Our leading antitrust team helped Smiths navigate regulatory approvals, which involved investment and/or antitrust filings in eight jurisdictions.
-These included the EU and United States, whose antitrust authorities viewed the acquisition as eliminating competition in certain parts of the threat-detection industry.
+Our leading antitrust team helped Smiths navigate regulatory approvals, which involved foreign investment and/or antitrust filings in eight jurisdictions.
+These included the EU and the US, whose antitrust authorities viewed the acquisition as potentially eliminating competition in certain parts of the threat-detection industry.

 ... and then the disposal

 Finally, we advised Smiths on the $75.5m sale of the ETD business to OSI Systems.
 This sale was conditional upon regulatory approval in Portugal, plus approval from the European Commission and US Department of Justice of OSI as a suitable purchaser.